a-dietrich/SEGA-Genesis-Demos/wobble/README.md

 }
 ```

-Other interesing parts of the code inlude:
+Other interesting parts of the code include:

 * Applying sine wave functions to fill a parameter buffer for the interrupt handlers (main loop).
 * Using sprites to exploit hardware highlight and shadow modes to create a transparent menu backdrop.